Most Data Architects Work in 2D.

 What about AI systems in the architecture being assessed?+

-PRISM has specific governance rules for every AI component in the landscape.
-Rule 14 detects AI Agent and AI/ML Component systems.
-Rules 31–34 check whether each one has a human review gate that is technically enforced (not just documented in policy), a defined action scope, audit logging enabled, and no runtime AI calls against structured data where deterministic code would be more reliable.
-Rule 45 checks whether each AI component has a documented evaluation strategy.
-The governance test is direct: if this AI produced a wrong output right now, what would happen before a human noticed?
+Rule 14 detects every AI Agent and AI/ML Component.
+Rules 31–34 check for a technically enforced human review gate, defined action scope, audit logging, and no runtime AI on structured integrations.
+Rule 45 checks each component has a documented evaluation strategy.
+The test: if the AI produced a wrong output right now, what would happen before a human noticed?
 If the answer is "something would execute, send, change, or delete", the architecture has a governance gap.
-PRISM flags it.

 What does the output look like?+

-Two versions generated from the same underlying data.
-The executive summary is non-technical: migration risk score, plain-English findings, priority action list, and the migration roadmap — no integration detail, designed for a steering committee or programme board.
-The technical specification is the full output: systems registry, complete integration assessment, endpoint registry with security status per endpoint, blast radius analysis, architecture health findings against 50 rules, error handling specification per integration, data contracts, operational runbooks, testing requirements, compliance impact report by regulatory framework, RACI matrix, cutover runbook with rollback triggers, and where applicable, Supplementary A (AI governance in full) and Supplementary B (cybersecurity posture mapped to the ACSC Essential Eight).
+Two reports from the same data.
+The executive summary — risk score, plain-English findings, priorities, roadmap — is built for a programme board.
+The technical specification is the full package: systems registry, integration assessment, endpoint registry, blast radius, 50-rule findings, error handling, data contracts, runbooks, compliance mapping, RACI, cutover playbook, plus Supplementary A (AI governance) and Supplementary B (cybersecurity mapped to ACSC Essential Eight) when applicable.

 How is this different from a standard architecture review?+

-Most architecture reviews produce a diagram and a set of consultant observations.
-The quality of the output is entirely dependent on the individual doing the work — their knowledge, their attention, and what they happened to think of on the day.
-There is no standard.
-PRISM applies 50 deterministic rules to every component, integration, and API endpoint in the landscape.
-A financial integration without error handling documentation fails Rule 29 regardless of who runs the assessment.
+Standard reviews produce a diagram plus the reviewer’s observations — quality depends on who was placed.
+PRISM applies 50 deterministic rules to every component, integration, and endpoint.
+A financial integration without error handling fails Rule 29.
 A PII integration without encryption in transit fails Rule 37.
 An AI component without a human review gate fails Rule 31.
-Every finding traces to a rule.
-Every rule traces to one of four documented playbooks.
-The output is structured, auditable, and repeatable.
+Every finding traces to a rule; every rule traces to one of four playbooks.

 What industries have you worked in?+

 Enterprise gaming and lottery, fitness and wellness, financial services, marketing and advertising technology, and professional services.
-PRISM was built from real engagements across these sectors — not adapted from a generic framework.
-The most demanding of these was a government gaming engagement with 32 systems, 62 integrations, a 19-year-old core platform, real-time financial settlement, identity verification across 470 operational locations, and regulatory compliance across multiple frameworks.
-The methodology was stress-tested at that level of complexity and then generalised so it applies equally to a 15-system mid-market organisation.
+The most demanding engagement was a multi-year government gaming migration of 32+ systems and 62+ integrations, where I provided consulting, advisory and documentation support to the solutions architect; PRISM was applied to integration mapping and risk classification.
+The methodology was stress-tested at that complexity and now applies equally to a 15-system mid-market estate.

 Ready to See Your Architecture in three dimensions?